West Ridge Drive Traffic Calming, Bike Lanes, and Sidewalk

 Additionally, there is no sidewalk that exists on the south side of West Ridge Drive between Alfred McCoy Park and Sable Run Drive.
 A desire path has been formed by residents, showing demand for this missing segment.

-A sidewalk on the south side of West Ridge Drive between Alfred McCoy Park and Sable Run Drive.
+Addition of the missing sidewalk link on the west side of West Ridge Drive, between Alfred McCoy Park and Sable Run Drive.

-Share Public information meeting - October 25, 2025 (completed) on FacebookShare Public information meeting - October 25, 2025 (completed) on TwitterShare Public information meeting - October 25, 2025 (completed) on LinkedinEmail Public information meeting - October 25, 2025 (completed) link
+Share Public information meeting - October 25, 2025 (concluded) on FacebookShare Public information meeting - October 25, 2025 (concluded) on TwitterShare Public information meeting - October 25, 2025 (concluded) on LinkedinEmail Public information meeting - October 25, 2025 (concluded) link

 Thank you to all participants who took part in the drop in public information meeting on Saturday, October 25, 2025 from 10 am to noon at the Trans Canada Trail trailhead (intersection of West Ridge Drive and Abbott Street West).